 The school is a non-smoking facility.
-Any form of smoking, including but not limited to ecigarettes/vaporizers and paraphernalia, and tobacco use are prohibited anywhere on school property, in all indoor facilities, and in the presence of students or school personnel at any school-sponsored event.
-For the purposes of this section, school property includes without limitation any property owned or operated by the local school administrative unit.
+Any form of smoking, including but not limited to e-cigarettes/vaporizers and paraphernalia, and tobacco use are prohibited anywhere on school property, in all indoor facilities, and in the presence of students or school personnel at any school-sponsored event.
+For the purposes of this section, school property includes without limitation any property owned or operated by the school's management company.